 Step 1: Warm-up – 10 minutes

-In order to do a proper flexibility routine, you must warm-up your body.
-If you take a look at my warm-up routine for dancing, you will realise that I first take care of every parts of my body, where I try to induce heat.
-These little and simple exercises might be all that you need for the moment.
+To do a proper flexibility routine, you must warm up your body.
+If you look at my warm-up routine for dancing, you will realize that I first take care of every part of my body, where I try to induce heat.
+These little and straightforward exercises might be all that you need for the moment.
 If that’s the case, just repeat this routine for an extended period of time.
 After you see progress, you can move to the other steps.

 From there, we can move to the heat-up phase.